Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

 A key to our ability to understand Kulikov models is the mirror symmetry between algebraic geometry of degenerations (the A-model) and symplectic geometry (B-model) which is well-studied in the literature.
-For example, it appears in \cite{kontsevich2006affine-structures} in the case of elliptic K3 surfaces.
+For example, it appears in \cite{gross2003affine-manifolds, kontsevich2006affine-structures}.
 We use it in the following form:

 \begin{theorem} [\cite{engel2021smoothings}, Prop.~3.14] Let $B$ be a generic $\ias$ and let \begin{enumerate} \item $X\to (C,0)$ be a type III Kulikov model for which $\Gamma(X_0)=B$. \item $\mu\colon (\hX,\omega)\to B$ be a Lagrangian torus fibration defining the same $B$. \end{enumerate} Then there exists a diffeomorphism $\phi\colon \hX\to X_t$ to a nearby fiber $t\ne0$ such that \begin{enumerate} \item [(a)] $\phi_* \hat e = e$, where $\hat e$ is a fiber of $\mu$ and $e\in T_{X_t}$ the isotropic vanishing cycle. \item [(b)] $\phi_*[\omega] = \lambda$, where $\lambda\in e^\perp/e$ is the monodromy invariant. \end{enumerate} \end{theorem}